anchal524/Marvel_Vue_application/README.md

 # vue-Marvel

-This is the MArvel application built using Vue
+This is the Marvel application built using Vue

 ## Project setup